ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

-Attesting Environments then format the Claims appropriately, and typically use key material and cryptographic functions, such as signing or cipher algorithms, to create Evidence.
+Attesting Environments then format the Claims appropriately, and typically use key material and cryptographic functions, such as signing or cipher algorithms, to generate Evidence.
 There is no limit to or requirement on the types of hardware or software environments that can be used to implement an Attesting Environment, for example: Trusted Execution Environments (TEEs), embedded Secure Elements
 (eSEs), Trusted Platform Modules (TPMs), or BIOS firmware.

-An arbitrary execution environment may not, by default, be capable of claims collection for a given Target Environment.
+An arbitrary execution environment may not, by default, be capable of Claims collection for a given Target Environment.
-Execution environments that are designed specifically to be capable of claims collection are referred to in this document as Attesting Environments.
+Execution environments that are designed specifically to be capable of Claims collection are referred to in this document as Attesting Environments.
 For example, a TPM doesn't actively collect claims itself, it instead requires another component to feed various values to the TPM.
 Thus, an Attesting Environment in such a case would be the combination